Old-Daoist/Old-Daoist/README.md

 # 👋 Hi, I'm Khumba Lunganlung (Old-Daoist)

-Developer exploring technology with curiosity and discipline — learning, building, and improving one step at a time.
+Developer/part-time cultivator exploring technology with curiosity and discipline — learning, building, and improving one step at a time.

 ---